JasperTse/Student-Depression-Dataset-Research/README.md

 # COMP5121 Project
-## The Hong Kong Polytechnic University
+## The Hong Kong Polytechnic University.
+Spring, 2025.

 This repository shows our jupyter notebook and report of this project.